Consumer

 This link lists organisations that can assist when you have building work done.
 Look here for trade associations to help you find a trader or deal with a dispute.

-PHONES, TV, INTERNET AND COMPUTERS
+PHONES, TV, COMPUTERS AND THE INTERNET

-Switch broadband, phone or TV provider
+Switching Broadband, Phone or TV provider

 You might be able to save money by either switching to a new provider for your broadband, mobile phone, home phone or TV